 If you lease or finance a car, your dealership or lender will almost always require you to have full coverage.

 When shopping around, do not judge a company by the average cost of its minimum policies.
 Compare the average cost for full coverage, how much liability protection you can purchase, as well as available discounts and the amount you would save with each.

 As a resident of Indianapolis, you have access to a lot of discounts to help lower your auto insurance premium.
 Here are the ones to likely save you the most every month.

-- Multiple car: Just about every insurance provider gives a pretty sizable discount to anyone that insures more than one vehicle through them.
-The amount you’ll save varies with each provider, but it’s always enough to keep you from shopping around.
+- Multiple car: Almost every insurance provider gives a discount to anyone that insures more than one vehicle through them.

-- Anti-theft: You’ll want to weigh the cost benefits against the added extra cost of having a security system installed.
-That said, the discount you receive through most providers is often between 5-15%.
+- Anti-theft: You may want to weigh the cost benefits against the added extra cost of having a security system installed.
+That said, the discount you receive through most providers is often between 5-15 percent.

 - Bundle: Rent an apartment or own your home?
-Getting your insurance through your car insurance provider can often save you up to 25% on your premium.
-It’s worth doing in Indianapolis and everywhere else.
+Getting your renters insurance or homeowners insurance through your car insurance provider can often save you up to 25% on your premium.

 Frequently asked questions